History of the Galata Tower

 Galata Tower Entrance Fee, Working Hours and History

-It was a huge surprise for everyone when Roman Emperor Constantine decided to move the capital of Roman Empire to a small city, called as Byzantium.
+It was a huge surprise for everyone when Emperor Constantine decided to move the capital of Roman Empire to a small city, called as Byzantium.
 Constantine had two reasons to carry out this fundamental change: